WHEN? From 1st May 2021 I am no longer on Whatsapp. Instead, I'll be on Signal (and Telegram, as some have switched to this platform).

 Reply and Forward | Yes | Yes | WhatsApp has "Reply Privately" from a group, which Signal doesn't. |

-React to a message | No | Yes | Signal allows you to 'like' with a thumbs up (or any emoji).
+React to a message | Yes | Yes | Signal allows you to 'like' with a thumbs up (or any emoji).
 This often saves "ok" replies, particularly in groups. |

 Bold/Italic/Underline | Yes | No | Feature request for all clients... |